zahid-isu/nav_clip/README.md

-# SpacialCLIP (vision-language model with spacial awareness)
+# SpatialCLIP (vision-language model with spatial awareness)

 **Note** This code will not work with the distributed/multi-gpu setting as it is currently implemented.